utkarshcmu/grafana.org/content/blog/2017-11-14-staying-busy-between-code-pushes.md

 <br />
 <br />

-**[PromCon | Munich, Germany](http://promcon.io):** Grafana Labs' Principal Developer, Carl Bergquist, dove into Grafana and Prometheus at PromCon in August.
-Many attendees at PromCon were familiar with Grafana since it's the default dashboard tool for Prometheus, but Carl had a trove of tricks and optimizations to share.
+**[PromCon | Munich, Germany](http://promcon.io):** PromCon is **the** Prometheus-focused event of the year.
+In August, Carl Bergquist, had the opportunity to speak at PromCon and take a deep dive into Grafana and Prometheus.
+Many attendees at PromCon were already familiar with Grafana, since it's the default dashboard tool for Prometheus, but Carl had a trove of tricks and optimizations to share.
 He also went over some major changes and what we're currently working on.

 <iframe width="800" height="450" src="https://www.youtube.com/embed/PDpP1uX_orE" frameborder="0" gesture="media" allowfullscreen></iframe>
 <br />